Your Brand Logo

 ciclo-icon

-We picked purple and blue for our brand since they stand out in print ads ans set us apart from competitors.
+We picked purple and blue for our brand since they stand out in print ads and set us apart from competitors.
 The logo features a minimalistic line illustration of two symmetrical shapes that resemble butterfly wings, suggest transformation, cycles, and growth, fitting for a product related to personal development and health.

 Prototyping